-6. Verify the location to save a pre and post project backup and Migration Wizard Report to your computer.
-Click the folder icon to change the location.
+6. Verify the location on your computer to create a project backup and Migration Wizard Report..
+Change the location or click the folder to browse to the desire location.
 Click Next.

-7. The Migration Wizards moves the project configuration and connections to the Target Controller.
-When the migration is finished, it drops the connection to Director.
+The Migration Wizards moves project configuration and connections to the Target Controller and gives a status.